jmk0/gnuradio-live/README.md

 At present, the GNU Radio Ubuntu packages exist for Ubuntu 20, but not 21, so the ISO for Ubuntu 20 is used as the source.

+The scripts must be executed on an existing Ubuntu system.

 To use the scripts, change the above variables as needed, then execute
 ```
 sudo build-gr.sh